chiragchavda05/Retail-Sales-Analytics/README.md

 ## 👤 Author

-Chirag Chavda
+-Chirag Chavda
-B.Sc.
+-B.Sc.
 IT (Sem 6)
-Aspiring Data Analyst
+-Aspiring Data Analyst

 ## ⭐ Feedback

-If you find this project helpful, feel free to ⭐ star the repository or fork it.
+-If you find this project helpful, feel free to ⭐ star the repository or fork it.